Tinkerforge/doc/en/source/Software/Brickv.rst

    :target: ../_images/Screenshots/brickv_setup_tab.jpg

-The "Updates / Flashing" button opens a dialogue which shows available updates and let you flash firmwares and pluginsonto Bricks and Bricklets.
+The "Updates / Flashing" button opens a dialogue which shows available updates and let you flash firmwares and plugins onto Bricks and Bricklets.
 If you click on "Advanced Functions" you can calibrate the analog-to-digital converts (ADC) of Bricks (see below).